 Manuka honey may help prevent infections and promote wound healing when used externally.

 Manuka honey can help fight bacterial infections and has been used in dressings to promote wound healing.
 Methylglyoxal, a major compound in this honey, is thought to be responsible for these effects.
 In vitro and animal studies also suggest anti-inflammatory and anti-ulcer properties.
 Small studies in humans suggest its benefits against gingivitis and inflamed nasal sinuses.
 However, it has not been found to be effective in reducing cancer treatment-related side effects such as inflammation or sores in the mouth or throat.
 Larger studies are needed.

-- Antibiotics Topical use of manuka was shown to be effective against bacteria.
+Topical use of manuka honey was shown to be effective against bacteria.